JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Mes_reflexions_sur_vraie_et_fausse_liberte.md

 Finally, you would say to me “_why cite this long list of ways of governing?_”, well it is to follow up on Gaétan's conference by linking it to this quote from a Powerful Messenger attached to the government of the superuniverse of Orvonton:

 > _There is no error greater than that species of self-deception which leads intelligent beings to crave the exercise of power over other beings for the purpose of depriving these persons of their natural liberties.
 The golden rule of human fairness cries out against all such fraud, unfairness, selfishness, and unrighteousness.
-Only true and genuine liberty is compatible with the reign of love and the ministry of mercy._ ([UB 54:1.8](/en/The_Urantia_Book/54#p1_8))
+Only true and genuine liberty is compatible with the reign of love and the ministry of mercy._ (<a id="a30_426"></a>[UB 54:1.8](/en/The_Urantia_Book/54#p1_8))

 In light of this quote, what striking examples of true and false freedom do we have in today's world?
 I will stick to four examples that made headlines!